Our Precious Water

 Looking after our streams and waterways

 Healthy streams mean healthy harbours, healthy biodiversity and healthier communities.
-Everyone can have a role in looking after our water quality at home or in reserves.
+Everyone can have a role in looking after our water quality at home, in streams, or in reserves.

 Kaipātiki Local Board Water Quality and Ecology: three year report